Get insider access

 5. Best Budget Open-Back Headphones

-If you want to dip your toes into the world of open-backs, try the Superlux HD 681.
+If you want to dip your toes into the world of open-backs without investing too much, try the Superlux HD 681.
 These entry-level over-ears are semi-open-back headphones.
-This design means they leak less audio than their fully open counterparts, like the Philips Fidelio X2HR, and block out slightly more ambient sound, although you'll still hear most sound around you.
+This design means they leak less audio than their fully open counterparts, like the Sennheiser HD 560S, and block out slightly more ambient sound, although you'll still hear most noise around you.
 At the same time, they can create a more open, wide, and immersive soundstage than closed-back headphones.

-These comfortable headphones have a fairly neutral sound and reproduce more low-bass than other picks on this list.
+These comfortable headphones have a fairly balanced sound and reproduce similar low-bass as other picks on this list.
 While vocals and instruments are clear and natural, sibilants like hi-hats are piercing.
-Since they're budget-level cans, their build quality isn't very good, and they feel plasticky.
-For more durable headphones, it's worth considering the Philips SHP9600, which are better built and fully open-back but have a less neutral sound profile.
+As you'd expect from budget-level cans, their build quality isn't very good, and they feel plasticky.
+For more durable headphones, it's worth considering the Philips SHP9500, which are better built and fully open-back but cost a bit more.

 See our review